 But, to be on the safe side, it’s best to seek consent from your customers once more.
-You need positive consent to market to individuals - you can’t assume consent, and customers must opt in to receive your marketing content.
-Seeking consent is particularly important if you have customers who haven’t used your services in a long time.
+You need positive consent to market to individuals - you can’t assume consent, and customers must opt-in to receive your marketing content.
+Seeking consent is particularly important if you have customers who haven’t used your services for a long time.
 These users may no longer be interested in your offers, so you would no longer have a legitimate reason to keep their data.
-Simply ask them to opt in to your marketing campaigns: if they don’t opt in, ensure you have suitable processes in place to delete their information.
+Simply ask them to opt into your marketing campaigns: if they don’t opt in, ensure you have suitable processes in place to delete their information.

 MYTH: I DON’T NEED TO PREPARE FOR THE GDPR - COMPLIANCE IS A QUICK PROCESS

 Compared to previous data protection laws, the GDPR is much more comprehensive.
 It tightens the rules on data, namely by updating existing legislation to take account of how the internet allows companies to collect and use data.

 When the Data Protection Act 1998 came into force, which enshrined the EU Data Protection Directive in UK law, we didn’t collect nearly as much data as we do now.
 But recent scandals, like the one at Facebook following the Cambridge Analytica revelations, show why updating data protection laws is absolutely necessary.

 But the GDPR makes sweeping changes to current data protection law and requires you to seek unbundled, granular and positive consent from individuals before you can collect and use their data.
 You must also collect, use, store and delete personal data in GDPR compliant ways.
 That means you will more than likely have to change your consent and privacy policies, your contact forms, and your data architecture and processes.